serverfarmer/serverfarmer/README.md

 want to change them:

 - grep for "tomaszklim.pl" and replace it with other domain with **enabled catch-all**
-- common/backup.pub - gpg key used to encrypt all backups (referenced in scripts as "backup@tomaszklim.pl", you have to change it as well)
+- common/backup.pub - gpg key used to encrypt all backups
 - common/standby.conf - list of standby devices
 - dist/*/snmpd.conf, scripts/cacti/send.sh - Cacti addresses